ineffably/moxijs/WHY-MOXIJS.md

 ## Summary

-Moxi removes the friction between "I have an idea" and "I have a playable prototype."
+MoxiJS removes the friction between "I have an idea" and "I have a playable prototype."
 It's not a game engine - it's a toolkit that handles the boring parts so you can focus on what makes your game unique.

 Built for developers who know JavaScript/TypeScript and want to ship games, not fight boilerplate.